Nalipas/Horiseon-Social-Solution-Services/README.md

 ## Authors

-Source code provided by [edX Boot Camps LLC](https://www.edx.org/boot-camps)
+Source code provided by [edX Boot Camps LLC](https://www.edx.org/boot-camps), and avaiable in the "02-Challenge" folder included in this repository.

 Published website with modified code by [smoreno2014\@gmail.com](mailto:smoreno2014@gmail.com?subject=Help)